 “Bravo!!!
 Ed – Wow!
 I work for the Palace Theatre and know its story yet I still had tears in my eyes watching your piece about us.
 It was visually gorgeous and the way you wove the story with the visuals was truly impressive!” — Sheree Marcucci, Marketing & PR Officer, Palace Theatre, Waterbury

-He first began as a producer and reporter for Connecticut Journal, an hour long television magazine on Connecticut Public Television.
-CJ offered him a chance to develop his storytelling craft tackling long form segments on the arts, education, and community.
-His stories included in-depth conversations with important artists and performers.
+Ed is an Emmy Award-winning writer, producer and director.
+He first began as a producer/reporter for Connecticut Journal, an hour long television magazine on Connecticut Public Television, tackling long form segments on the arts, education, and community.
+His stories included in-depth conversations with both international and local New England artists and performers.

 ORIGINAL DIGITAL STORYTELLING

-Check out Ed’s TELEVISION samples.
+Check out Ed’s TELEVISION samples on Vimeo.